Itsudatte My Santa!

 Itsudatte My Santa! (いつだってMyサンタ!) is a Japanese manga written and illustrated by Ken Akamatsu.
-Originally a one-chapter production, it ran in Japan before Akamatsu's Love Hina was serialized.
-It ran in Weekly Shōnen Magazine in 1997, and was serialized in volumes 4 and 5.
-An anime OVA, with two episodes, was released on December 8, 2005, in Japan.
-The anime OVA was licensed in the United States by Funimation, and was released in the USA on December 11, 2007.
-However, the video was recalled when it was discovered that, due to a misprint, the DVD was labeled TV-PG when it was intended to be TV-MA.
+It ran in Weekly Shōnen Magazine in 1997, before Akamatsu's Love Hina.
+A two-episode anime OVA adaptation was released in Japan on December 8, 2005.
+The OVA was licensed for North America by Funimation.
+Funimation's 2007 DVD release was recalled over a content-rating misprint, and the OVA received mixed reviews.

 Plot

 In the story, a girl called Mai appears before a boy who happens to dislike Christmas.
 As it turns out he was born on December 24 and thus was named Santa, causing him to hate the holiday.
 Moreover, as a child, he never had any festive occasions, such as birthday parties.
 With the power of Christmas, Mai is given the mission to improve his luck and change his views for the better.